BharathSaiReddy13/Advancing-AI-Reasoning-Comparative-Analysis-of-CoT-Meta-CoT-and-Hierarchical-Reasoning-on-GSM8K/README.md

-# Advancing AI Reasoning: Comparative Analysis of CoT, Meta-CoT, and Hierarchical Reasoning on GSM8K
+# Advancing AI Reasoning: Comparative Analysis of CoT, Meta-CoT, and Hierarchical Reasoning on ARC 1

 > **Work in Progress**
 > Maintainer: *\[Bharath Sai Reddy]*